GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 A few changes to the event controller and [class@Gtk.Gesture] APIs did not make it back to GTK 3, and have to be taken into account when moving to GTK 4.
-One is that the [signal@Gtk.EventControllerMotion::enter] and [signals@Gtk.EventControllerMotion::leave] signals have gained new arguments.
+One is that the [signal@Gtk.EventControllerMotion::enter] and [signal@Gtk.EventControllerMotion::leave] signals have gained new arguments.
 Another is that `GtkGestureMultiPress` has been renamed to [class@Gtk.GestureClick], and has lost its area property.
 A [class@Gtk.EventControllerFocus] has been split off from [class@Gtk.EventControllerKey].